Not less than 5% weight saving for primary structures

 Reduction of energy consumption and environmental impact

-NHYTE was conceived to respond and contribute to the development of integrated green manufacturing processes towards reducing energy consumption and negative environmental impact.
+NHYTE will contribute to the development of integrated green manufacturing processes towards reducing energy consumption and negative environmental impact.
 To this end, the consortium aims for :

 - Weight saving not less than 5% for primary structures, namely not less than 8% for narrow body fuselage structures, obtained through the utilization of the proposed improved prepreg material.
 Weight saving is translated to lower fuel consumptions and therefore lower CO2 and NOx emissions.